JiggyStardust/transcendence/db-service/docs/api.md

 Base URL (local): `http://localhost:3000` -> in local setup will lead to the Swagger UI for docs and tests.

-Auth (in progress): current contract - none auth requared (internal service).
+Auth (in progress): current contract - none auth required (internal service).

 Content-Type: application/json